Overlay

 Trying to Hit a Moving Target

 Look at Kodak.
 What’s a Kodak?
 Why only the world’s best film-photography brand.
-Unfortunately for Kodak, the film photography iceberg has steadily melted ever year – and with it, Kodak’s brand awareness, influence, and stock price.
+Unfortunately for Kodak, the film photography iceberg has steadily melted every year – and with it, Kodak’s brand awareness, influence, and stock price.
 It’s not that people have stopped taking pictures, so why wasn’t Kodak able to make the digital jump?
 They stayed relentlessly focused on brand instead of observing how the category was shifting.

 Competing against other brands and giving people what they want now is a short-term play.
 Competing against the category you’re in and giving people what they’ll need for tomorrow is how you achieve sustained, long-term growth.